tallypokemap/derpysprites/README.md

 # derpysprites
-Credit to Leevo for sprites collection and nameing.
+Credit to Leevo for sprites collection and naming.